aitomatic/melody/src/projects/aws-eks/README.md

 kubectl get namespaces
 ```

-10. Install and run VMWare Octant fro mthe console to get a visual interface to the cluster
+10. Install and run VMWare Octant from the console to get a visual interface to the cluster